mirondorin/DQ-RL/weekly-reports/week7-report.md

 * Made tutorial level

 ## Stoica George
-* Tested networking issues
+* Optimized a few networking interactions
-* Begun work on synchronizing new behaviours
+* Tested the game in multiplayer